 - The market is limited for the side-by-side strollers, so it can be hard to find cool accessories.

 - Because the kids sit side-by-side, consistent arguing can occur, which’s typical of kids.

 - Side by side strollers are wider than their tandem counterparts, so special attention will be required when navigating through a door way.

 - Manufacturers have been a bit slow to add accessories such as canopies, trays, storage baskets though there are becoming more readily available.

 Eventually, you’ll have to ask yourself what you will be using the stroller for.
+If you have an infant, you will need strollers with bassinet and car seat; if you have two kids with ages quite apart then you might need a stand-n-sit stroller.
 The choice will definitely have a lot to whether you’ve twins or whether you have an older kid and an infant.